valentina-di-vincenzo/Tibi/README.md

      ./PATH TO SOURCE/buildTibi/TibiSelector/TibiSelector.app/Contents/MacOS/TibiSelector $@
      ```

-     Where PATH TO SOURCE is the path to the Tibi__SharingOnLAN folder you downloaded.
+     Where PATH TO SOURCE is the path to the Tibi__LANSharing folder you downloaded.
      If you built it with QtCreator:

      ```shell